zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    event back to the client.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :id: the name of the variable whose value to retrieve.
+   :param id: the name of the variable whose value to retrieve.

-   :nodes: a set of cluster node names (e.g. "worker-01") to retrieve
+   :param nodes: a set of cluster node names (e.g. "worker-01") to retrieve
       the values from.
 An empty set, supplied by default, means retrieval from all current cluster nodes.